cloudmine/CloudMineSDK-iOS/README.md

 Code Coverage
 -------------
 With over 425 tests (unit and integration), the library has excellent code coverage, with 92.4% line coverage and 99.5% function coverage.
 The library uses XcodeCoverage to generate the code coverage docs.
 However, to make this all easier there is a Makefile to do the magic for you.

+Since the Makefile runs on the command line, we use the gem *xcpretty* to make the output more readable.
+Before using the Makefile, you must install this gem (or remove the command from the Makefile).

+To install: `gem install xcpretty`

-The Makefile lets you build, clean, test, and generate code coverage.
+The Makefile lets you build, clean, test, and generate code coverage:

-build: Cleans and builds the library
+**build**: Cleans and builds the library
-clean: Cleans the library
+**clean**: Cleans the library
-cov: Cleans, builds, tests, and generates the code coverage HTML document.
+**cov**: Cleans, builds, tests, and generates the code coverage HTML document.
-test: Cleans, builds, and then tests the library.
+**test**: Cleans, builds, and then tests the library.

 So to get code coverage, run `make cov`